acoustic-content-samples/wchtools-cli/README.md

     wchtools pull -act -I

-  Use the following command to pull to a specific directory.
+  Use the following command to pull assets and content artifacts to a specific directory.

-    wchtools pull --dir <some directory>
+    wchtools pull -ac --dir <some directory>

   Use the following command to pull draft assets and content artifacts.